sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 - Edit mode: Edit mode is used to make changes to your code, such as refactoring or adding new features.
 Edit mode can make edits across multiple files in your project.
 - Agent mode: Agent mode is used to define a high-level task and to start an agentic code editing session to accomplish that task.
 In agent mode, Copilot autonomously plans the work needed and determines the relevant files and context.
 The agent can make changes to your code, run tests, and even deploy your application.

-You'll be u the Ask and Edit modes to implement the **SearchBooks** method.
+You'll be using the Ask and Edit modes to implement the **SearchBooks** method.

 Use the following steps to complete this section of the exercise: